 You should also make your forms short and easy to fill out.
 The more effort someone has to put into filling out a form, the less likely they are to do it.
 So keep your forms short and to the point, and you’ll be more likely to collect leads.

 Of course, optimizing your website for lead generation is easier said than done.
+You should let only an experienced software team serve your website and do all required updates.
 Whether you’re a real estate agent or a SaaS business, you can always reach out to lead generation experts to help with some of the heavy lifting.

 2. You’re Not Adding Any Value to the Conversation

 When you’re creating content, whether it’s a blog post or a social media update, ask yourself if what you’re sharing is adding value to the conversation.
 If it’s not, then it’s likely that your audience won’t see any reason to engage with you.

 Think about what you can offer that’s unique or helpful, and make sure your content is addressing the needs of your target audience.
 If you’re not sure what those needs are, take some time to research your buyer persona and understand what motivates them.

 Often, companies will try to hard-sell their product or services in their content, but this is usually a turn-off for most readers.
 If you’re constantly talking about how great your product is, people will tune you out.
 You sound like an infomercial.
 Instead, focus on providing valuable insights and letting your product speak for itself.

 3. There’s No Call to Action